 Many people become social workers or join allied professions because they want the opportunity to work one-on-one with individuals and see a concrete impact on them.
-Whether this is through running programs, providing counselling or therapy, or otherwise delivering the front-line support people need in times of crisis – social workers have carved out an imposing role as micro-level practitioners.
+Whether this is through running programs, providing counseling or therapy, or otherwise delivering the front-line support people need in times of crisis – social workers have carved out an imposing role as micro-level practitioners.

 Less commonly associated with social work is the macro-level practice and policy work.
 While many social workers do this type of advocacy, policy analysis, and other high-level work this is not what many people think of first, when they think of the social work profession.
-Instead, this advocacy is often thought to be done by lawyers, public health professionals or others with different qualifications.
+Instead, this advocacy is often thought to be done by lawyers, public health professionals, or others with different qualifications.

 One area that is especially overlooked is the role that social workers can play in economic development.
 Social workers work extensively in poverty alleviation to be sure – but this is only one aspect of economic development.
-Rural communities especially are seeing higher levels of unemployment, lower levels of community engagement, fewer employers and a general pessimism that comes with a lack of opportunity.
+Rural communities especially are seeing higher levels of unemployment, lower levels of community engagement, fewer employers, and general pessimism that comes with a lack of opportunity.
 How can social workers of all stripes play a role in economic development?
 There are a few things that you can do:

 Economic Development Strategies

 Familiarize yourself with Asset-based Community Development (ABCD)

 Asset-based Community Development is an inversion of the traditional way that economic development has been done.
 While economic development used to be done by focusing on the negatives in a community (such as high unemployment or low levels of education) and then trying to alleviate those things, ABCD involves looking at the assets of your community and highlighting what already exists.
 Once you’ve identified those things, it is much easier to build on that momentum.

 For example, an ABCD approach to a city might identify: